Complete Fusion for Stateful Streams: Equational Theory of Stateful Streams and Fusion as Normalization-by-Evaluation: What can do

 \strymonas\ functions quite similarly~-- only for stream processing rather than parsing.
 Unlike (ocaml)yacc, strymonas is a DSL embedded in OCaml.
 Therefore, it integrates as is with the existing OCaml code and tools.
 Any typing or pipeline mis-assembling errors are reported immediately~-- even during editing.

 Here is the simplest example (for clarity, we explicitly write type annotations in all examples, although none of them are needed since all types are inferred): \begin{code} let ex1 : int cstream = iota C.(int 1) |> map C.(fun e -> e * e) \end{code} Like Yacc, \strymonas\ uses two languages: one to describe the structure of the stream pipeline, and the other to specify the user actions such as filtering conditions, mapping transformations, etc. Since \strymonas\ is an embedded DSL, both languages are represented by OCaml functions (combinators), but from two different namespaces (signatures).
 Stream structure combinators such as |iota| (producing an infinite stream of natural numbers starting from the given one) and |map| come from the signature in Fig.\ref{f:API}.
-These combinators produce, consume, or transform values of the type |'a cstream|, representing a \strymonas\ stream; |'a| is a base type. (|'a cstream| is a convenient specialization of the more general |'a stream|, where |'a| can be a tuple, structure, etc. type.~-- as we shall see in \S\ref{s:tupling}) The combinators are typically composed via \lstinline{|>}: the left-associative swapped application operator in OCaml.\footnote{The OCaml standard library also provides the right-associative low-precedence application operator \textsf{@@}, which we will see later.
+These combinators produce, consume, or transform values of the type |'a cstream|, representing a \strymonas\ stream; |'a| is a base type.
+Recall, a stream is a pipeline with an output edge, which may still be extended before being terminated by a consumer.
+We may now say that a stream is a value of the type |'a stream|, where |'a| is the type of the data sent along the output edge.
+Since most of the time the data is not statically known, many streams have the type |'a exp stream|, for which we introduce an abbreviation |'a cstream|. \strymonas\ streams also deal with structured data such as tuples, records, etc., whose structure, if not the values themselves, are statically known.
+In that case, the type argument of |'a stream| is not of the form |'b exp|~-- as we shall see in \S\ref{s:tupling}.
+The combinators are typically composed via \lstinline{|>}: the left-associative swapped application operator in OCaml.\footnote{The OCaml standard library also provides the right-associative low-precedence application operator \textsf{@@}, which we will see later.
 Hence, \textsf{x + 1 $\triangleright$ f} is the same as \textsf{f @@ x + 1} and is the same as \textsf{f (x + 1)} but avoids the parentheses.}

 User actions (or, semantic actions in Yacc terminology)~-- that is, the arguments of stream combinators~-- are described via backend combinators, Fig.~\ref{f:cde}, which build values of the abstract type |'a exp| representing expressions and |'a stm| representing statements of the target code.
 A backend hence is a first-order statement-oriented imperative language with mutable references and arrays.
 We shall assume one such backend in scope, as the module named |C| (for `code'), which we will use to explicitly qualify target code combinators.
 In OCaml, a module qualification can be attached to a parenthesized expression, scoping over it.
 That is, every unqualified name in |C.(int 1)|, i.e., |int|, should be implicitly qualified with |C|.
 In other words, |C.(int 1)| is the abbreviation for |let open C in int 1|, that is, making |C| operations available within the expression without qualification.